Getting Started with Mastodon

 • How long ago they posted.

 The post text and the image.
-An icon can be seen in the top left of the image which can be used to 'blur' the image should you no longer wish to see it.
+An “Hide” option can be seen in the top right of the image which can be used to ‘blur’ the image should you no longer wish to see it.

 From Left-to-Right: